mciwing/mciwing.github.io/docs/data-science/data/preprocessing.md

     Noise can be identified using basic statistical methods and visualization techniques like boxplots or scatter plots.

+The process of discretizing is called binning.
+I.e., the continuous data is separated into intervals (bins).
+Bins can generally lead to a smoothing effect which in turn reduce the noise.

 As an example, we pick the attribute *age* and visualize it with a boxplot.